 Information on the site and the people behind it.

-Now, we can find recipes easily, see what they should look like when made, follow a simple set of instructions and even upload our own photographs of the finished recipe.
-We have made it possible to find and make a good recipe with little or no cooking experience.
+Now we can easily find recipes that meet our personal food preferences, see what they should look like when made, follow a simple set of instructions and even upload our own photographs of the finished recipe.
+In short, we have made it possible to find and make a good recipe with little or no cooking experience.

 The aim of the GetMeCooking website is to make it quick and easy for people to find, try and share recipes that are relevant to the individual.

 Most of our recipes are from food bloggers, submitted to us via a recipe plugin for WordPress that we developed.

 The website allows users to find and share recipes that they want, while doing lots of clever things in the background.
 Examples of this are:

 - Only showing recipes that include ingredients that a user likes (or is not intolerant or allergic to) in the search results

 - Displaying recipes in the measuring format that they are used to (we convert the ingredient measurements for you)